sakaal/admin_client_ansible/README.md

         ansible-playbook -K admin_client.yml -i local

-1. Create or edit `/root/.vault_pass.txt` with the configuration database encryption password as a single line.
+1. Create or edit `~/.vault_pass.txt` with the configuration database encryption password as a single line.
 Keep a backup copy of the password in the document safe.
+Copy the password file for use with sudo:

+        sudo cp ~/.vault_pass.txt /root/.vault_pass.txt
+        sudo chown root:root /root/.vault_pass.txt
+        sudo chmod 0600 /root/.vault_pass.txt

 1. If you have a backup copy of an existing sensitive data image, look up the passphrase in the document safe and restore the backup.